runreveal/runreveal-datasource/src/README.md

 In order to use this data source you must have an account with *[RunReveal](https://runreveal.com)* that has a valid workspace.
 To setup an account and get authenticated follow the [getting started](https://docs.runreveal.com/getting-started/guides/quickstart) guide in the docs.

 Once you have created your *RunReveal* account and installed the plugin you can configure the data source.
 You will need your session token and the workspace id of the workspace that you want to run queries against.
-To aquire this info you can use the *RunReveal* cli and run the following command:
+To acquire this info you can use the *RunReveal* cli and run the following command:

 ```bash
 runreveal config show --grafana